athenal8/TermProjectDataVisualization/README.md

 lng | longtitude
 beds | number of beds per 1000

-## In the second area, the following variables are included:
+## In the second areas (tab), the following variables are included:
 Variable | Detail
 ------------ | -------------
 state | more granular location beds | number of beds per 1000

-## In the third area, the following variables are included:
+## In the third areas (tab), the following variables are included:
 Variable | Detail
 ------------ | -------------
 state | more granular location beds | number of beds per 1000

-## In the fourth area, the following variables are included:
+## In the fourth areas (tab), the following variables are included:
 Variable | Detail
 ------------ | -------------
 state | more granular location